Search features

 Ronald J. Heid Email Email More info More Info

 MUSI 182.
 PRIVATE PERCUSSION LESSON.
 This course consists of one full hour for two credits of individual instruction on all of the percussion instruments.
 The course teaches playing techniques, fundamentals of each instrument, and literature.
-Semester course, two hours.
+Two hours.

 a section of the PERCUSSION LESSON (1 HR) course in Music - MUSI